100 Years of Nonviolent Struggle

 Bruce Hartford, 2010

-Those who dispute the effectiveness of Nonviolent Resistance claim that "Nonviolence cannot work in America."
-Nonsense.
-Nonviolent political struggle has been the fundamental engine of social reform throughout our history.
+Nonviolent political struggle has been the fundamental engine of social reform throughout most of American history.
 Let's take a stroll down Memory Lane —

 Shazam!
 Through the magic power of imagination (and the historical record) we've travelled a century back in time to the year 1910.
 Let's look around, what do we see?